miguelzakharia/ReactPresentation/README.md

 ### Summary

 This project presents a simple log viewer built with React.
 Its sole purpose is to show some basics of React.
+Links and slides that go along with this demo can be found [here](https://bitly.com/bundles/miguelzakharia/5).

 ### Running this code